krgrss/Choo-Choo-Vroom-Vroom/README.md

 <img width="705" alt="Image" src="https://github.com/user-attachments/assets/f7ff38e9-925d-4afe-b322-eeab168520bd" />

-The result are visually represented as shown below
+The result are visually represented as shown below.
+As we can see our result achieved up to 80% accuracy.

 ![Image](https://github.com/user-attachments/assets/f69ee537-ab50-4ba1-8060-f2a3751cb7e2)